-- All students will be supported to participate in education as their authentic selves.
+- All students will be supported to engage in education as their authentic selves.

-- The Respectful Schools Respectful Behaviour resource underpins DECYP’s approach to supporting sexual and gender diversity within schools.
+- The Respectful Schools Respectful Behaviour (PDF, 520KB) resource underpins DECYP’s approach to supporting sexual and gender diversity within schools.

-- The curriculum content supports students to develop knowledge, understanding and skills that will help them to understand that diversity is a part of the world we live in, and to establish and manage respectful relationships.
+- Through the Australian Curriculum students are also supported to value diversity as a key part of the strand ‘Personal, Social and Community Health’.
+It supports students to develop knowledge, understanding and skills that will help them to understand that diversity is a part of the world we live in.
+This helps them to establish and manage respectful relationships.
 It also supports them to develop positive practices in relation to their reproductive and sexual health and the development of their identities.

-- The Supporting Sexuality, Sex, and Gender Diversity in Schools Policy ensures all young people who identify as LGBTIQ+ are included and supported in public education in Tasmania.
+- The Supporting Sexuality, Sex, and Gender Diversity in Schools Policy (PDF, 264KB) ensures all young people who identify as LGBTIQA+ are included and supported in our schools.

-All families, no matter what they look like, will be respected, affirmed, and encouraged to participate in school communities.
+All families will be respected, affirmed, and encouraged to participate in school communities.

 It is everyone’s responsibility to

-- Recognise LGBTIQ+ students, families, and staff as an everyday part of the social mix of the school.
+- Recognise LGBTIQA+ students, families, and staff as an everyday part of the school community.

 - Be aware of our shared responsibility to help create safe and supportive learning environments.